YUX/ffp/README.md

 curl -fsSL https://get.docker.com -o get-docker.sh
 sh get-docker.sh
 ```
-but you have a "special network envoirment" that you may cannot connet to `https://get.docker.com` propelly.
+but you have a "special network environment" that you may cannot connect to `https://get.docker.com` proply.
 Then you may wanna try this:
 ```bash
 curl -fsSL https://ffp.yux.io/https://get.docker.com -o get-docker.sh
 sh get-docker.sh
 ```
-so the script comes to you via the proxy now.
-But there is another problem you must have noticed already that there are a lot of other resouces from that script, such as `https://github.com/docker......`, `http://ftp.debian.org/......` and they happen to be all unreachble to you.
-So let's rewrite all urls to the proxy address.
+so the script comes to you via **ffp** now.
+But there is another problem you must have noticed already that there are a lot of other outer resources from that script, such as `https://github.com/docker......`, `http://ftp.debian.org/......` and they happen to be all unreachable to you.
+So let's rewrite all urls to the **ffp** address.
 ```bash
 curl -fsSL https://ffp.yux.io/r/https://get.docker.com -o get-docker.sh
 sh get-docker.sh
 ```

 ### :neckbeard:SELF-HOST (RECOMMENDED)
-Since there is no sla no garrantee for the domain `ffp.yux.io` to work constantly.
-I imagine this would take tremendous amount of bandwitch.
+Since there is no SLA no guarantee for the domain `ffp.yux.io` to work constantly.
+I imagine this would take tremendous amount of bandwidth.
 So I recommend you to deploy **ffp** on your own server.

 ### :pager:INSTALLATION